Best Robot Vacuums Under $300 (2026)

 Our verdict

 The roborock Q5 Pro+ is the best all-around robot vacuum under $300 — LiDAR navigation, strong suction, and a self-emptying dock at a price that was unthinkable two years ago.
 Pet owners should look at the Roomba i3+ EVO for its superior rubber extractors.
-If you want vacuum and mop in one device, the Ecovacs N10 Plus delivers both.
+If you want vacuum and mop in one device, the ECOVACS T80S delivers both with a self-cleaning mop pad.
 Budget shoppers should start with the Shark ION or the eufy G30 — both will make a noticeable difference in daily floor cleanliness.

 Prices may vary.
 Check Amazon for current pricing.